Stranger2015/Intellij-IDEA-HiTalk/CONTRIBUTING.md

 #### Incompatibilities
 Do NOT install the logtalk support plugin if you want to hack on it.
 The installed plugin will be loaded and override your newly built one.
-Running the "Haxe" plugin can only use the version you've built if there isn't one already in place.
+Running the "Logtalk" plugin can only use the version you've built if there isn't one already in place.
 (Don't worry, when you are running or debugging, the plugin support is enabled in the test instance of Idea that is launched.)